oxfordcontrol/COSMO.jl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us find bugs in COSMO.
+about: Create a report to help us find and fix bugs in COSMO.
 title: ''
 labels: bug
 assignees: ''